-In 2019, the Company wrote commercial lines insurance in the Republic of Ireland, and in the United Kingdom (UK) through its branch located in London.
+In 2020, the Company wrote commercial lines insurance in the Republic of Ireland, and in the United Kingdom (UK) through its branch located in London.
 The Company also covered risks located outside of Ireland and the UK, on a freedom of services basis (in the EEA), generally in support of its Irish and UK based insureds.
+This includes proportional reinsurance in non-EU locations accepted through the Company's participation in the International Network of Insurance (INI) network.
 Following completion of the Part VII transfer from TICL to TIDAC on 1 October 2019, the Company also holds liabilities relating to insurance written in TICL branches in the Netherlands, France and Germany that have been in run-off since 2001.
-Approximately 63.2% of the Company's 2019 gross premiums were written in the UK.
+Approximately 66.1% (2019: 63.2%) of the Company's 2020 gross premiums were written in the UK.